AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Partisan.md

 - Raising the brawl action DC by 4 for your target as a quick action (-2, doesn't stack)
 - Raising the number rolled on a weapon attack roll by 2 after rolling, potentially making the attack hit or critically hit (-3, doesn't stack.
 Nullifies spree gain for the attack.)
 - Replenish 1 use of Battle Trance (-3)
-### Ability Score Increase
+### Attribute Increase

-When you reach 2nd level, and again at 4th and 6th level, you can increase one ability score of your choice by 1.
-As normal, you can't increase an ability score above 20 using this feature.
+When you reach 2nd level, and again at 4th and 6th level, you can increase one attribute score of your choice by 1.
+As normal, you can't increase an attribute score above 20 using this feature.
 ### Martial Techniques

 At 2nd level, you learn the  use of [[Sign of Remembrance/Martial Techniques/Introduction|martial techniques]].
 Whenever you gain this feature, you may use its preparation slots to prepare either techniques of this class or a general technique.
 You may choose to prepare a basic technique instead of an advanced technique if you fulfill its class requirements.